Quite a lot, I must say!

 The primary reason why you are a teacher is that you have the passion to teach, you want your students to learn from your wealth of knowledge and experience.

-Irrespective of the fact that we are hired to teach, most of us find ourselves assuming the role of a disciplinarian, counsellor, and even advocate.
+Irrespective of the fact that we are hired to teach, most of us find ourselves assuming the role of a disciplinarian, counselor, and even advocate.

 While students may appear to have very similar challenges, the truth is that everyone in your classroom has a unique set of attributes; peculiar to only them.